Sector Rotation Strategy – What Is It? | Do Stock Rotational Systems Work?

 Sector Rotation Strategies.
-Stock and sector rotation happens frequently for a number of reasons.
-What is stock and sector rotation and why do it?
+Stock and sector rotation happen frequently for several reasons.
+What is stock and sector rotation, and why do it?
 Business cycles make different sectors of the stock market perform differently from each other.
-For example, presumably cyclical stocks and banks tend to move first after a recession (we have never tested this hypothesis).
+For example, presumably, cyclical stocks and banks tend to move first after a recession (we have never tested this hypothesis).
 Because both sectors and asset classes don’t move in tandem, many investors and traders seek to “rotate” among their holdings.
 This is, of course, no easy task because of the unpredictability of the financial markets.

 Stock and sector rotation is when you switch between different asset classes or stocks.
 In this article, we look at different types of stock and sector rotations and why they make sense.
 In the stock market, we have momentum and sector rotation (for example between different ETFs like technology and oil), but you can additionally rotate among different asset classes.
 We also give you practical examples of stock and sector rotation strategies.

-Luckily, there are no hard rules of what works and not works in the financial markets.
-In some weeks will publish a simple rotation system based on just one simple criterion which has worked very well for over two decades.
+Luckily, there are no complex rules of what works and not works in the financial markets.
+In some weeks will publish a simple rotation system based on just a straightforward criterion that has worked very well for over two decades.

 What is sector rotation?